Here are 8 quick Chinese New Year facts that will give you a glimpse of the country!

 1. The Intricacy of Handing Out The Red Pocket

-Many may have witnessed or experienced the handling of red pockets, “hongbao” during Chinese New Year.
+One of my favorite Chinese New Year facts is the handling of red pockets “hongbao” during Chinese New Year.
 These cash-filled paper pockets are often given to the younger generation by those who are older.

 The color of the envelope symbolizes good fortune, positive energy, and good health.
 Red is also noted as a color that wards off evil. ya sui qian (press down evil)-under pillow